Let's work together to continue to build this great University. To find out more, contact Lauren Tucker in University Advancement at 760-750-7313.

 "This new lab is allowing me to carry out some of my exciting research at the intersection of astrophysics and chemistry-research that is being carried out in part by undergraduate STEM students at CSUSM," said Dominguez.
 "It is the epicenter for what I hope will be the beginning of a long tradition of carrying out important fundamental research that will advance our understanding of nanoscale physics and surface chemistry, isotope geochemistry, and our origins from an astrophysical perspective."

 Greg Hunter, president of Hunter Industries, said, "An educated work force is the foundation of a growing economy and essential to the prosperity of businesses and our community.
-We are proud to be partners with CSUSM, a vital educational institution in our region, and hope that we can inspire others to step forward and support the applied physics program in the College of Science and Mathematics."
+We are proud to be partners with CSUSM, a vital educational institution in our region, and hope that we can inspire others to step forward and support the applied physics program in the College of Science, Technology, Engineering & Mathematics."